Shareholders sue Facebook, NYSE comes calling

-SAN FRANCISCO The fallout from Facebook Inc's messy initial public offering widened on Wednesday as shareholders sued the social network and its bankers while a trading firm revealed a massive loss on the shares and threatened to seek "remedies."
+SAN FRANCISCO, May 23 The fallout from Facebook Inc's (FB.O) messy initial public offering widened on Wednesday as shareholders sued the social network and its bankers while a trading firm revealed a massive loss on the shares and threatened to seek "remedies."

 The Nasdaq stock exchange also came under further pressure as a source close to the situation told Reuters that NYSE Euronext had opened discussions with Facebook about a potential stock listing there.
 Nasdaq also faces litigation from angry investors.